 Endurance is the number of erase/write operations that the memory can still complete and continue to operate as specified in the data sheet.
-In general, Flash cells are requested to guarantee 105 erase/program cycles.
-This endurance requirement is sufficient for the user to take 700 photos with a 1MB size every day for 10 years [48].
+In general, Flash cells are requested to guarantee 10 erase/program cycles.
+This endurance requirement is sufficient for the user to take 700 photos with a 1MB size every day for 10 years [48].Endurance of Flash memory can be limited by two failure modes: 1) the reduction of p/e efficiency due to oxide aging, which brings to a parametric failure, 2) single-cell failures due to tunnel oxide defects.

 As the experiment was performed applying constant pulses, the variations of program and erase threshold voltage levels are described as "program/erase threshold voltage window closure" and give a measure of the tunnel oxide aging [50-51].
 In particular, the reduction of the programmed threshold with cycling is due to trap generation in the oxide and interface state generation at the drain side of the channel.
 The evolution of the erase threshold voltage reflects the dynamics of net fixed charge in the tunnel oxide as a function of the injected charge.
 The initial lowering of the erase is due to a pile-up of positive charge which enhances tunneling efficiency, while the long-term increase of the erase is due to a generation of negative traps.